Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Detailed Experimental Results

-Corresponding to Figures~\ref{fig:whitebox_results} and \ref{fig:blackbox_results} in the main text, we provide the raw experimental results for 17 baseline methods and our four methods under four noise levels on white-box data and on black-box data, as shown in Tables \ref{tab:whitebox0}, \ref{tab:whitebox0001}, \ref{tab:whitebox001}, \ref{tab:whitebox01}, and \ref{tab:blackbox}, respectively.
+Corresponding to Figures~\ref{fig:merged_results} (in the main text) as well as Figure~\ref{fig:app_eic_dist}, we provide the raw experimental results for 17 baseline methods and our four methods under four noise levels on white-box data and on black-box data, as shown in Tables \ref{tab:whitebox0}, \ref{tab:whitebox0001}, \ref{tab:whitebox001}, \ref{tab:whitebox01}, and \ref{tab:blackbox}, respectively.
 The tables report formula accuracy, complexity, running duration, and the average EIC of the resulting formulas.